loganathan-sekaran/QuickSaveAlias/README.md

 Installatioin:
 -----------

+To install the script for the session,
+* Download the file [quicksavealias.sh](https://raw.githubusercontent.com/loganathan001/QuickSaveAlias/master/quicksavealias.sh) file to your home folder.
-To install the script for the session, copy the following code to ~/.bashrc or ~/.bash-profile.
+* Copy the following code to ~/.bashrc or ~/.bash-profile.

 ````
 # Install QuickSaveAlias for the session